 We’re all for giving rookies a shot at stardom, but it’s still important that the company you hire has some experience in the trucking industry.

-As we said, long-haul trucking brings forth its set of difficulties, so it’s only natural to want a company that has at least a few successful years under its belt.
-You can find a lot of information about these companies online, though we’d still recommend that you ask about their experience when meeting them in person.
+As we said, long-haul trucking brings forth its set of difficulties, so it’s only natural to want a company with at least a few successful years under its belt.
+You can find a lot of information about these companies online, though we’d still recommend asking about their experience when meeting them in person.

 The key to a successful collaboration is healthy communication, so be upfront about your curiosities regarding their service.
-Ask about how many years they’ve been active, what their experience with LHT is, and if they’ve had previous issues or lawsuits, or even customer complaints.
+For example, ask about how long they’ve been active, what their experience with LHT is, and if they’ve had previous issues, or lawsuits, or even customer complaints.

 How Is the Company Doing?

-You can even ask detailed information if your business is on the line.
-It’s possible that a one-time shipment won’t be enough to get you these answers, but if we’re talking about a long-term contract, then any hesitation on their part is a big red flag, and it usually means that you should keep looking.
+You can even ask for detailed information if your business is on the line.
+Of course, a one-time shipment won’t be enough to get you these answers, but if we’re talking about a long-term contract, then any hesitation on their part is a big red flag, and it usually means that you should keep looking.